trevormarvin/sectioninsert/readme.md

-# MPASM preprocessor compiler exntension
+# Pre-preprocessor compiler extension

 ## The Necessity which is the Mother of this Invention

 (First person in the perspect of the primary/original person writing this forward.)

-I write microcontroller based devices in assembly.
+I write microcontroller based devices in assembly, primarily in the Microchip PIC18 line of microcontrollers.
 I've written enough variations based on the same system that I've built a framework for my system.
 My framework is essentially a little operating system, but very spartan and requires modifications to my framework files everytime I build a new device on my framework.

 For any new module that I base on my existing framework, there are sections of code that need to inserted into various places in what is essentially the operating system sections.
 Currently, my process is to select a code word for the new module and then modify all the framework files to include macros related to the sections of inserted of code when the project's code word is _defined_.